evowizz/inware-translations/README.md

 </resources>
 ```

-Localised _strings.xml_ files should only contain translated copy.
-Find all source strings in [_values_/_strings.xml_](https://github.com/evowizz/inware-translations/blob/main/values/strings.xml), copy those you plan on translating into the localised _strings.xml_ file, and edit them.
+Localized _strings.xml_ files should only contain translated copy.
+Find all source strings in [_values_/_strings.xml_](https://github.com/evowizz/inware-translations/blob/main/values/strings.xml), copy those you plan on translating into the localized _strings.xml_ file, and edit them.
 For example:

 ```xml
 <?xml version="1.0"?>